EFFECTIVE JUNE 01, 2017

 If you are registered with us, we will use your personal information to ensure we properly collect and pay you for earned royalties.
 We may also use your information to respond to requests for technical support, to provide registered users with access to and use of our Radio Channel Engine, to improve the Soundreef service, to send you communications including newsletters and other notifications, and for other uses consistent with Soundreef’s business purposes.
 From time to time, Soundreef participates in political advocacy regarding important intellectual property ownership and performance rights.
 We may send you emails to seek your involvement and assistance in campaign activities, such as signing petitions or surveys, or sending emails including your information to political representatives.
 If you have questions about, or would like to opt out of, one or more of the ways Soundreef plans to use your personal information or keep you up to date about its operations, activities and services, please send an email to: [email protected] giving details of your request.

-We may enter into relationships with third parties who either: (a) provide vendor services to us (e.g. data management, billing, and storage services) or, when necessary, (b) assist us in completing or effectuating payment of royalties (e.g. sharing personal information to ensure payment is made properly).In either circumstance, we disclose personal information only to the extent it is necessary, and we further require that the third party maintain the confidentiality of your personal information.
+We may enter into legal agreements with third parties who either: (a) provide vendor services to us (e.g. data management, billing, and storage services) or, when necessary, (b) assist us in completing or effectuating payment of royalties (e.g. sharing personal information to ensure payment is made properly).In either circumstance, we disclose personal information only to the extent it is necessary and in accordance with applicable laws and regulations, and we further secure the agreement from the third party that it will maintain the confidentiality of your personal information.
 Soundreef does not otherwise share, nor does it sell, trade or rent, your personal information to third parties.

 You should not submit any sensitive or private information through this website except through acknowledged secure areas.
 The owners of the website accept no responsibility for data submitted through insecure areas of the website.

-Although Soundreef uses reasonable efforts to safeguard your personally-identifiable information, transmissions made by means of the Internet cannot be made absolutely secure.
+Although Soundreef uses all reasonable efforts to safeguard your personally-identifiable information, transmissions made by means of the Internet cannot be made absolutely secure.
 All third parties that provide services for us are obligated to protect your personal information in accordance with Soundreef’s Online Membership Form which provides copyright owners and featured artists with the ability to register for Soundreef royalties electronically and to sign our Membership Agreement(s) electronically.
 Registrants will need to enter specific, personal information about themselves and may be asked to provide specific information about the sound recordings which they own or on which they performed.
-Any such personally identifiable can be modified at your request as set forth in the Online Registration Form.
+Any such personally-identifiable information can be modified at your request as set forth in the Online Registration Form.
 By signing up through the Online Membership Form, you authorize Soundreef to be your non-exclusive agent and to use this information to collect and distribute royalties.
-This means, among other things, that you authorize us to share such registration information with other organizations as necessary in furtherance of collecting, and/or distributing and effectuating payment of royalties.
+This means, among other things, that you authorize us to share such registration information subject to and in accordance with the provisions of this policy with other organizations as necessary in furtherance of collecting, and/or distributing and effectuating payment of royalties.
 Soundreef may also use the information for internal purposes in order to facilitate software and process development.
 All information provided to Soundreef through the Online Membership Form is stored on secure systems not accessible to the public.
 A third party vendor maintains and operates the system, which is also obligated to protect your personal information in accordance with Soundreef’s policies, except if we inform you otherwise at the time of collection.

 DISCLOSURE OF PERSONAL INFORMATION